Introduction about Buddhism:

 These Buddhist temples offer a trip of spirituality to pilgrims.
 What’s more?
 These temples are spread across India and some of them are situated in scenic landscapes as well.
 So, a Religious pilgrimage tour in India to these ten temples with offers a taste of pan India as well.

-List of Temples:
+List of Buddhist Temples

-Beginning with the prime site in Buddhist faith, Mahabodhi Temple is a 180 feet pyramid structure which holds various carvings on it and is reflective of the norms and traditions of the faith and teachings of Buddha.
+Beginning with the prime site in the Buddhist faith, Mahabodhi Temple is a 180 feet pyramid structure that holds various carvings on it and is reflective of the norms and traditions of the faith and teachings of Buddha.
 The temple holds a statue of Buddha as well which is carved out of yellow sandstone.
 Bodh Gaya tour packages are the best way to explore the charm of this holy place practically.